 What is a Senior Thesis in HSOC?

-A senior thesis in Health & Societies is a substantial independent research project completed over the course of a year, from January to December.
+A senior thesis in Health & Societies is a different from the capstone requirement.
+It is a substantial independent research project completed over the course of a year, from January to December, for which students must apply in the fall of junior year.
 It provides the opportunity for deep, sustained thought, study and writing about a topic.
 In form it is an analytical essay of 12,500-20,000 words (50-80 pages, not including bibliography) that engages in a scholarly discussion with, and uses the methodologies of, at least one of the three core HSOC disciplines: history, anthropology, and sociology.